 The TB9100 base station can be provided without a PMU for those who prefer to use an external third party power supply.
-This option must use a variant of the PA that works off a 12V power supply and includes a boost regulator board that takes the 12V input and outputs a regulated 24V supply to the rest of the PA.
+The 12 V DC input is connected directly to the 12 V PA.
+This is a variant of the PA that includes a boost regulator board.
+This board converts the 12V nominal DC input to a 28VDC output to power the PA circuit boards.
+The boost regulator board also provides a 12VDC output to power the reciter.
 Customers must provide their own power supply.
-Without a PMU, the base station cannot carry out its power management functions.
+Without a PMU, the base station can only be powered by DC and cannot carry out its power management functions.